brianmccrory/brmc/details.md

 ## PayPal _(8 years)_
 ### Principal Engineer, Domain Technical Lead, Consumer Products Team
-* Technical lead and team architect for the Invoicing Project, a multi-year project involving web flows, external APIs, new database, API service design, and integration to existing platforms and new presentation tier.
+* Technical lead and team architect for the **Invoicing Project**, a multi-year project involving web flows, external APIs, new database, API service design, and integration to existing platforms and new presentation tier.
 Responsible for technical leadership, service governance, data design, team coordination, and negotiations with the central architecture team.
 * As technical lead for the engineering team, coordinated with cross-functional teams to preview new project documents and requirements to estimate quick solutions and resource needs in collaboration with product teams.
 Participated in yearly swag fests to provide t-shirt size estimates, detailed estimates, and engaged with teams in product and estimate refinement and negotiation process.
 * Acted as Agile adoption lead for my development team as we migrated from waterfall process to scrum across several projects.
-* As Domain Technical Lead for Consumer and other domains, responsible for code separation and ownership of a wide section of the codebase (including files, directories, class structure, and version control).
+* As **Domain Technical Lead for Consumer** and other domains, responsible for code separation and ownership of a wide section of the codebase (including files, directories, class structure, and version control).
    * The DTL role was assigned to the lead engineers within the development organization.
 The role was to review and approve changes and lead the technical directions within the domain.
 Responsible for code ownership, quality, and isolation.
 Regarded as the primary point person for any projects or changed to owned code.
    * Customer and History domain DTL, locked/unlocked code for deliveries; code reviews; lockdowns; establish lines of ownership and documentation of such; Set up domains and roles for new DTLs.
 Main DTL, responsible for nominating and leading new Consumer DTLs.
    * Initiated new integrations with Hudson, unit test guidelines and unit coverage frameworks, code coverage tool and analysis, and build automation.